mapbox/togeojson/README.md

 NetworkLink support could be implemented in a separate library as a pre-processing step if desired.

+### Should toGeoJSON support feature X from KML?

+This module should support converting all KML and GPX features that have commonplace equivalents in GeoJSON.

+KML is a very complex format with many features.
+Some of these features, like NetworkLinks, folders, and GroundOverlays, don't have a GeoJSON equivalent.
+In these cases, toGeoJSON doesn't convert the features.
+It also doesn't crash on these constructs: toGeoJSON should be able to run on all valid KML and GPX files without crashing: but for some files it may have no output.

+We encourage other libraries to look into supporting these features, but support for them is out of scope for toGeoJSON.

 ## Protips:

 Have a string of XML and need an XML DOM?